thetardigrades/SolanaGameServer/README.md

 Only trusted code will be supported, and will be behind appropriate versioning, testing, and CI/CD infra.

 Private or limited-release feature launches are also supported for an additional fee (consulting).

+## How to use in my library/unity app/etc.?
+See API & feature__requests.md.

 ## Recommended tools and alternatives?
 (recommend your alternative tool/projects here via a pull request)